exakat/php-dictionary/dictionary/distributed-monolith.ini.rst

 A distributed monolith is an anti-pattern where a system is deployed as multiple separate services but remains tightly coupled in practice, changes to one service still require coordinated changes to others, defeating the purpose of the distribution.

-Common symptoms: shared database between services, synchronous call chains where all services must be available for any request to succeed, shared code libraries with business logic, deployment dependencies (service A must be deployed before service B), and a lack of independent scalability.
+Common symptoms: shared database between services, synchronous call chains where all services must be available for any request to succeed, shared code libraries with business logic, deployment dependencies where service A must be deployed before service B, and a lack of independent scalability.

 The distributed monolith combines the worst of both worlds: the operational complexity of microservices without the benefits.